python/cpython/Doc/c-api/intro.rst

 :mod:`__builtin__`, :mod:`__main__`, :mod:`sys`, and :mod:`exceptions`.
 It also
 initializes the module search path (``sys.path``).

-.. index:: single: PySys_SetArgv()
+.. index:: single: PySys_SetArgvEx()

 :cfunc:`Py_Initialize` does not set the "script argument list"  (``sys.argv``).
-If this variable is needed by Python code that  will be executed later, it must be set explicitly with a call to  ``PySys_SetArgv(argc, argv)`` subsequent to the call to :cfunc:`Py_Initialize`.
+If this variable is needed by Python code that will be executed later, it must be set explicitly with a call to  ``PySys_SetArgvEx(argc, argv, updatepath)`` after the call to :cfunc:`Py_Initialize`.

 On most systems (in particular, on Unix and Windows, although the details are slightly different), :cfunc:`Py_Initialize` calculates the module search path